(Updated February 2019)

 Updated February 2019)

 More recently, a cross between the Japanese and Chinese species has produced the hybrid H. x intermedia, a cultivar that is gaining popularity for its more manageable size and desirable late winter/early spring flowering.
 This is the variety you will often find for sale at your local nursery and the one I am enjoying now in my garden.

-There’s so much to love about this cheerful plant, which develops over time into a large shrub or small tree.
-Most species top out at about 15 to 25 feet; a perfect addition to the back of the perennial border or tucked into that bare corner in the garden.
+There’s so much to love about this cheerful plant that develops into a large shrub or small tree over time.
+Most species top out at about 15 to 25 feet; a perfect addition to the back of the perennial border or tucked into a bare corner in the garden.
 Some varieties grow in a loose, vase-like form, while others are more rounded and compact.
 The smooth oval leaves turn brilliant shades of red or yellow in the fall and when the brown fruits rupture, they fling a single glossy black seed as far as 30 feet into the distance.

 But of all these admirable characteristics, the ‘wow factor’ for me lies in witch hazel’s stunning, spidery flowers that, depending on the species, can appear anytime from October to March.
 Ribbon-like in appearance, the blooms erupt on bare branches in clusters of bright yellow or deep red (and occasionally burnt orange.)
-The crinkled up petals develop slowly over time and can last for up to a month.
+The crinkled up petals unfurl slowly over time and can last for up to a month.

 In northern Delaware where I grew up, there was a magnificent pair of witch hazels flanking a corner of the glass visitor’s pavilion at Winterthur Museum and Gardens.
 Beginning in late February, the blossoms would start to swell, gradually revealing slivers of the first dazzling petals.
 There was a bright yellow variety and a deep red one, and when they finally achieved full bloom, their zigzag branches together wove a rich tapestry of late winter color.

 The diversity and beauty of the many cultivars, which to date number around 100, give Hamamelis all-season appeal.
 Here’s a rundown of the main species and some of their cultivars.